Browse our jobs and apply for your next role.

 Responding to the fluctuating demands of the market by engaging contract workers is a strategic way to remain agile in today’s ever-changing business environment.
 Ahead, our top tips for motivating contractors.

 Most contractors are highly motivated, highly skilled workers.
-Asking contractors directly why they choose contracting over permanent work will help you ascertain their motivations: it could be the higher rate available for specialists, the development of new skills, the opportunity to work at specific companies or in particular roles, or the flexibility possible in non-permanent positions.
+Asking contractors directly why they choose contracting over permanent work will help you ascertain their motivations: the higher rate available for specialists, the development of new skills, the opportunity to work at specific companies or in particular roles, or the flexibility possible in non-permanent positions.

 Companies must provide clear instructions and guidelines for contractors.
 On top of that, offer feedback on their work performance.

-Ensuring ongoing updates around expectations and responsibilities assists with keeping the contractor in the loop and feeling satisfied in their role.
+Ensuring ongoing updates around expectations and responsibilities assists with keeping the contractor in the loop and satisfied in their role.
 Making sure you as a manager also stick to those guidelines (unless otherwise discussed) is key to giving a contractor autonomy.

 The foundation of a strong relationship is paying your contractors at or above the market rate.
 For many contractors, the high pay rate is one of the key reasons to pursue it as a career choice, so you won’t get the most out of them if they are underpaid.
-A strong offer for a contractor’s day rate proves that you respect their talents and are not trying to lowball them.
+A firm offer for a contractor’s day rate proves that you respect their talents and are not trying to lowball them.

 In most cases, the longer the contract period, the more benefits the position would come with to keep the contract hire engaged, supported and valued.
 “Some ways to improve the benefits package, especially for more senior roles, are to include maternity or paternity leave and dental care coverage,” adds Marlinda.